waterlillly/inception/notes.md

 ## *docker-compose exec [db psql -U user -d mydb]*
 	With this command, you can run a command inside one of the running service containers.
 It’s particularly useful for debugging or interacting with your services directly.

-## *docker-compose build*
+## *docker-compose build [--no-cache]*
 	This command builds or rebuilds the images specified in your docker-compose.yml file.
 It’s handy when you’ve made changes to your Dockerfiles or want to update your images.
+Add --no-cache at the end to completely rebuild from scratch.

 ## *docker-compose pull*
 	Use this command to pull the latest images for your services from their respective registries.
 It ensures that you have the most current versions before starting your application.